Seixas/ABAP_training/README.md

 If we are using async update, the statement COMMIT WORK is not required because it is executed implicity after each screen change at dialog program.

+Dispatcher is the component of an application server that controls the data traffic between a work process and a presentation server.

+START-OF-SELECTION event generate lists.

+PBO means process before output (of selection screen)
+PBO modules are executed before the screen is displayed.
+PBO can be compared with INITIALIZATION and AT SELECTION-SCREEN OUTPUT events and all at selection screen events.

+PAI means Process after input.
+PAI modules are executed after any input like pushing the button or pressing enter.
+PAI can be compared with start-of-selection and all the other events.